You are here: Solar lights

-Through the darkest times, solar lights bring comfort and are a practical solution for families caught in a disaster.
+Through the darkest times, solar lights are nothing less than a beacon of hope for families caught in a disaster.

 In the face of disaster, families often prioritise the three most basic human needs: water, food and shelter.